goatandsheep/McMaster_Notes/sfwr_eng_4f03.md

 * `expected â=â, â,â, â;â, âasmâ or â__attribute__â before âisPrime`:
 * `ignoring #pragma openmp parallel`: make sure `-fopenmp` is in `CFLAGS` as well as `LDFLAGS`
 * `expecting end of line`:
+* `Procedures in acc compute region must hav acc routine information`: make sure that the external files have `#pragma acc routine seq` at the top of the files, so they run sequentially
+* `Loop carried dependency of 'arr->' prevents parallelization`: be explicit about parallelizing the loop anyways if each array reference is different

 ##OpenACC